powsybl/powsybl-open-loadflow/docs/loadflow/parameters.md

 (See [remote reactive power control](inv:powsyblcore:*:*:#remote-reactive-power-control-extension)).
 The default value is `false`.

+**disableInconsistentVoltageControl**
+If multiple generators (or batteries, or VSC converters, or static variable compensators) are connected to the same bus but either control different buses, either have different target voltages, then their voltage control is disabled if `disableInconsistentVoltageControl` is set to `true`.
+If the parameter is set to `false`, then only the control of the first generator is kept and applied to all the other generators.
+The default value is `false`.

 **secondaryVoltageControl**
 Whether simulation of secondary voltage control should be enabled.
 Modeling of secondary voltage control has been designed to provide a fast, static, approximation of the equilibrium state of the generator reactive power